mhoogveld/check_cisco_ip_sla/README.md

 * 'Packet out of seq': The number of packets arrived out of sequence (example: 'Packet out of seq'=0)
 * 'Packet MIA': The number of packets that are lost for which the direction cannot be determined (example: 'Packet MIA'=0)
 * 'Packet late arrival': The number of packets that arrived after the timeout (example: 'Packet late arrival'=0)

+When checking multiple SLA entries at once, the labels are suffixed by the entry-tag.
+For example, checking echo entry 10 and entry 20 would result in 'rtt_10' and 'rtt_20'.

 ## Examples